 Ok, friends.
 Does this pizza a lot of steps to make?
 Yes.
 Is it worth it?
 Yes.
 Are there ways to make it easier and more efficient?
 Yes.
 Are you tired of these questions that obviously all end in yes?
 Yes.

 If you give this pizza a go, I’d love to hear about it!
 It makes me do a happy dance.
-Give me a shout out here in the comments (my fav) or tag @eatwithinyourmeans and hashtag #eatwithinyourmeans on Instagram.
+Give me a shout out here in the comments (my fav) or tag @passtheplants and hashtag #passtheplants on Instagram.
 I love to see what you cook up!

 I really wish I had some pizza for breakfast right now.

 - 16 oz . pizza dough (I use Trader Joe’s for convenience)